kniazevgeny/projetsdg7/README.md

-# Frontend code template
+# Russie et renouvelables

-This template to be used for frontend applications.
-Written in Vue.js with Vuetify and Vuex set up it is ready to be used.
-Facebook.
-Google and Telegram login is included.
+This is frontend of the project "Renouvelables en Russie".
+Written in Vue.js with Vuetify and Vuex.

 ## Project setup
 ```